 The information in this preliminary prospectus is not complete and may be changed.
-These securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
-This preliminary prospectus is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+These securities may not be sold until the registration statement filed with the Securities

 The information in this prospectus is not complete and may be changed.
 The selling stockholder may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities, and the selling stockholder is not soliciting offers to buy these securities, in any state where the offer or sale of these securities is not permitted.